thephm/the-beans/docs/glossary.md

 **i18n (Internationalization)**: Support for multiple languages (English, French) using i18next.

 **JWT (JSON Web Token)**: A token format used for securely transmitting user authentication data between client and server.

+**Geolocation**: The process of determining the geographic location (city, country) from an IP address for audit tracking purposes.

 **Notification**: A message sent to users about events like new roasters or reviews.